codedev85/booking-ticket/README.md

  npm test

 Usage
-Once the server is running, you can interact with the following API endpoints.
+- Once the server is running, you can interact with the following API endpoints.
+- Use Register endpoint to register a user and login with the user detials , after successful login a jwtToken will be returned to you , ensure you add the jwtToken to the bearer Token to make request to the event and bookings endpoint

 ## API Endpoints